 Current CHSE Research Projects

 Like most states, Oregon has struggled to provide high-quality care to its Medicaid population in a cost-effective manner.
-In response, the state recently launched an innovative and substantial restructuring of its Medicaid program, transitioning care into Coordinated Care Organizations (CCOs), regionally-based health care delivery groups comprised of multiple health service organizations.
-The CCO "experiment" includes an agreement with the Centers for Medicare and Medicaid Services (CMS), in which CMS is providing $1.9 billion to Oregon to assist in its transition.
+In response, the state in 2012 launched an innovative and substantial restructuring of its Medicaid program, transitioning care into coordinated care organizations under a Section 1115 demonstration waiver.
+CCOs are regionally-based health care delivery networks that provide comprehensive physical, behavioral and dental health care to area Medicaid enrollees in exchange for capitated payments.
+The CCO "experiment" includes an agreement with the Centers for Medicare and Medicaid Services (CMS) in which CMS is providing $1.9 billion to Oregon to assist in its transition.
 In exchange, Oregon agreed to reduce its rate of spending growth by 2 percentage points without degrading the quality of care.
 If Oregon does not meet these benchmarks, it will lose hundreds of millions of dollars in payments from the federal government.
 Oregon is thus the first state to explicitly tackle the health care cost challenge with a global budget that specifically caps the rate of growth for its Medicaid program.

-CHSE has received NIH, foundation, and philanthropic funding to identify the impact of the CCO transformation on cost and quality, to identify what works within the Oregon experiment, and to disseminate these findings locally and nationally.
+CHSE has received NIH, foundation, and philanthropic funding to assess the impact of the CCO transformation on cost and quality, to identify what works within the Oregon experiment, and to disseminate these findings locally and nationally.
+We are also the state's contractor for its formal summative Section 1115 waiver evaluation.

 In addition to our own research, CHSE collaborates on projects with colleagues in other OHSU centers and departments, sharing methodological and analytic expertise.